- Stadt von Unten, Selbstverwaltet und Kommunal

 - 100% real affordability (which we define as affordable for recipients of social welfare)

-- 100% long term (social housing in Germany is usually only regulated for a limited time)
+- 100% long term (in Germany, social housing and its affordability is usually only regulated for a limited period of time)

-- 100% participation (different from co-ops, no need to bring private capital).
+- 100% participation (different from cooperatives, no need to bring in private capital).

-- engaged in a wide variety of political tactics, from lobbying the different political levels to temporary squatting, from demonstrations to organizing the neighborhood and the small business owner located on the plot (mostly small auto shops)
+- engaged in a wide variety of political tactics, from advocacy work at different political levels to temporary squatting, from demonstrations to organising with the neighbours and the small business owners located on the plot (mostly small car workshops)

 - thereby created a lot of media attention and public pressure on elected officials

-- we took part in the bidding contest, offering one (gigantic) Euro and a social development of the area
+- we took part in the bidding contest, offering one (gigantic) Euro and a social development vision for the area

-- delegitimized the narrative of austerity urbanism by offering a counter-narrative of the need for real affordable housing, especially in the inner city
+- delegitimised the narrative of austerity-driven urbanism by offering a counter-narrative of the need for real affordable housing, especially in the inner city area

-- delegitimized the highest bidder and exposed his organisational structure as a stock company, listed in Switzerland, his former engagement in speculative investments in the USA and Czech (similar to Switzerland a tax haven for real estate investment)
+- delegitimised the highest bidder and exposed his organisational structure as a stock company, listed in Switzerland, his former engagement in speculative investments in the USA and Czech Republic (quite like Switzerland, a tax haven for real estate investment)

-- made sure our protest were scaled up as much as possible, e.g. by combining them with other tenant protest groups or with other issues and by making general claims, e.g. the end of all privatization of public land
+- made sure our protest was scaled up as much as possible, e.g. by with other tenant protest groups or with other issues and by linking the challenges we were facing with broader claims, such as putting an end to all privatisation of public land

-In 2015 we succeeded and for the first time the Ministers of Finance of the German states in the Federal Assembly said "no!" to the selloff of public property.
-They did so in opposition to the Federal Minister of Finance, Wolfgang Schäuble.
-It took until end of 2016 for the Ministry of Finance and the administration to accept this vote and to offer the land to the state of Berlin (Berlin is one of the 16 states of Germany, its districts are municipalities).
+A key success as well as a necessary prerequisite for our model project was the first-ever „No!“ by the majority of Finance Ministers meeting in the Federal Council, rejecting the sell-off of public property in the case of the Dragonerareal in 2015.
+This vote opposed the decision of Federal Minister of Finance, Wolfgang Schäuble, to privatise the site.
+It took until end of 2016 for the Ministry of Finance and the administration to finally accept this vote and offer the land to the state of Berlin (Berlin is one of the 16 states of Germany, its districts are municipalities).
+The Dragonerareal was transferred to the city of Berlin at the end of 2018.

-- try to delegitimize the discourse of "social mixing" which is constantly used to denounced our 100%-claims
+- working to delegitimise the discourse of "social mixing", which is frequently used to invalidate calls for 100% affordable housing,

-- engage in a planning process from below and in opposition to the official participatory process
+- engaging in a planning process from below and in opposition to the official participatory process

-- opened a "planning garage" in one of the garages on the site to have meetings, organize with the neighborhood and groups, that are interested in taking part in the model project
+- running „Plangarage“ (borrowing from Hamburg‘s Planbude) – a workshop/event venue in one of the garages on the site to hold meetings and events, organise with the neighbourhood and groups that are interested in taking part in the model project

-- organize a collective learning process on the setup and the institutional arrangement of the model project
+- organising a collective learning process on the political set-up and the institutional arrangement of the model project

-City from Below is part of a wider tenant movement in Berlin and of a global movement against neoliberal and austerity urbanism.
+City from Below is part of the wider tenant and Right to the City movement in Berlin and of a global movement against neoliberal and austerity-driven urbanism.

 Selbstverwaltet und Kommunal